Part IX

 The Brain as Architect — Neuroscience and Subjective Reality

 This cave metaphor finds strong resonance in contemporary neuroscience.
-Our lived experience is not a direct, unfiltered interface with an “external” world.
-It is an active model constructed by brain and nervous system.
+Our lived experience is not a direct, unfiltered interface with an “external” world, but an active model constructed by brain and nervous system.

 The Hard Problem of Consciousness